flutter/website/src/cookbook/design/themes.md

           displayLarge:
               const TextStyle(fontSize: 72, fontWeight: FontWeight.bold),
           // TRY THIS: Change one of the GoogleFonts
-          //           to "lato", "poppins", or "lora"
+          //           to "lato", "poppins", or "lora".
           //           The title uses "titleLarge"
-          //           and the middle text uses "bodyMedium"
+          //           and the middle text uses "bodyMedium".
           titleLarge:
               GoogleFonts.oswald(fontSize: 30, fontStyle: FontStyle.italic),
           bodyMedium: GoogleFonts.merriweather(),